pollination/pollination-docs/rhino-plugin/pollination-commands/po_colorbyfacenormal.md

+---
+description: Color all faces (including orphaned objects) by face normal.
+---

 # PO_ColorByFaceNormal

 Color all faces (including orphaned objects) by face normal.

+Notes:
-Rerun this command to turn off this mode.
+- Rerun this command to turn off this mode.